-At the commencement of his term, the Human Rights Commissioner, Tim Wilson conducted a national consultation on rights and responsibilities.
-The outcomes from this consultation are outlined in the Rights and Responsibilities Consultation Report 2015, which is available at https://www.humanrights.gov.au/our-work/rights-and-freedoms/publications... .
+In 2014, former Human Rights Commissioner Tim Wilson MP conducted a national consultation on rights and responsibilities.
+The outcomes from this consultation are outlined in the Rights and Responsibilities Consultation Report 2015.
 The importance of, and threats to, religious freedom was consistently raised throughout these consultations.

-To inform the Roundtable discussions, the Human Rights Commissioner conducted a public submissions process in September 2015.
+To inform the Roundtable discussions, former Human Rights Commissioner Tim Wilson MP conducted a public submissions process in September 2015.
 The Commissioner was particularly interested to receive feedback on the following issues:

 - Government laws and regulations that limit the right to religious freedom.

 - Preserving religious freedom when an organisation receives taxpayer’s money to provide a public service.

 - Balancing the right to religious freedom and equality before the law – what are the areas of shared agreement?

 - Developing mechanisms to support religious inclusion and social cohesion.

 The Commission received more than 100 submissions.
 These submissions informed the drafting of the Statement of purpose and Guiding principles and the Religious Freedom Roundtable – Issues Paper, that guided subsequent Roundtable meeting discussions.